coderedcorp/wagtail-cache/docs/getting_started/django_settings.rst

 .. versionadded:: 2.5.2

 If keyring is enabled, limit the number of keys.
+Warning: If set to None, there is no limit, which may slow down every request if the keyring is large, or hit limits of the backend.